knative/eventing/docs/delivery/README.md

 ### Dead Letter Sink

-Channels are responsible for forwarding received messages to subscribers.
+Channels are responsible for forwarding received events to subscribers.
 When they fail to do so, they are responsible for sending the failing events to an **dead letter sink**.
 It could be a channel but it does not have to.

 Similarly Event Sources are responsible for sending events to a sink and when they fail to do so, they are responsible for sending the failing events to an **dead letter sink**.